 Plus, straw bags and cute totes are perfect for carrying your belongings to the beach, but also for completing your look.
 And don’t forget, your beach towel counts as an accessory too, so choose a cute print towel to take with you, if it features ice lollies, mermaids or cocktails – even better!

 Accessorising for: A weekend city stay

-If you’re going on a city break, this is your perfect chance to rock city chic.
-But you also want to make sure you’re prepared for busy days exploring and soaking up the culture.
+If you’re going on a city break, this is your perfect chance to rock city chic, somewhere close to the sea like Barcelona is perfect for this look, but you also want to make sure you’re prepared for busy days exploring and soaking up the culture.
 Keep it cool and comfy with trainers, or sandals if the weather is a little warmer.
 Just make sure that whatever you wear on your feet they aren’t going to rub or make your feet ache while you’re walking (because you’ll probably be doing a lot of exploring!).

 Keep your outfits simple and stylish, then dress these up with statement jewellery.
 Wearing multiple rings and layered jewellery is very in right now, so choose bright and happy colours to pair with your skinny jeans or summer dress.

 However if your chosen city is on the chilly side this time of year, choose a stylish trench or crepe coat to keep you warm.
 If it’s really cold, throw on a scarf to complete the look.
 But make sure you’ve got something sensible underneath for when you’re ducking in and out of local eateries, bars and museums.